Subacute sclerosing pan-encephalitis (SSPE)

 How common is it?

 SSPE is a rare condition.
-It occurs in about 2 per 100,000 cases of natural measles.
-It is more common in developing countries because there is a higher rate of natural measles infection and less vaccination coverage.
+It occurs in about 1 per 50,000 cases of natural measles.
+It is more common in developing countries because there are a higher rate of natural measles infection and less vaccination coverage.
 It was thought to be rare in Western countries where there was an effective measles immunisation programme.
 However, with the recent low intake of the vaccination against measles in some Western countries, we may see more cases of SSPE in the future.

-The measles vaccination will protect against SSPE as long as the child has not been exposed to the measles virus before getting the vaccine.
+The measles vaccination will protect against SSPE provided the child has not been exposed to the measles virus before getting the vaccine.
 SSPE occurs more often in children or young adults who were younger than two years old when they had the initial measles infection.
 Boys are affected more often than girls.

 Stages of the illness